shivsakthivel/cellvit_annotations/README.md

 ```bash
 conda env create -f environment.yml
 ```
-2. Submit the slurm script after checking that all the arguments are correct:
+2. Submit the slurm script after changing all the arguments that have the placeholder <directory> to the correct folder names:
 ```bash
 sbatch classifier_changes.sh
 ```

 ## Outputs
 The script is meant to take a folder of annotations and outputs and run the annotation changes in parallel.
+The outputs for each WSI will be as follows and by default will save to a new directory called `processed_annotations`:

+1. <wsi_id>_annotated_nuclei.csv: An intermediate output csv file with 4 columns, `detection_x` [The x-coordinate of the detection point], `detection_y` [The y-coordinate of the detection point], `contour` [The full segmentation contour for the matched detected nucleus] and `Classification` which is the changed classification of that nucleus using the manual annotation.
+All the nuclei not included in the manual annotations will still be included with their classification unchanged.

+2. <wsi_id>_cell_detection.geojson: Detection geojson file

+3. <wsi_id>_cells.geojson: Segmentation geojson file